le0pard/mongodb_logger/README.md

           host: localhost
           port: 27017
           replica_set: true

+   Also you can use "url" parameter for setup connection to mongodb:

+        development:
+          url: mongodb://localhost:27017/my_app
+          capsize: <%= 10.megabytes %>

 1. For using with MongoDB Replica Set (more info you can read by this link [http://www.mongodb.org/display/DOCS/Replica+Sets](http://www.mongodb.org/display/DOCS/Replica+Sets)).
 In config set list of [host, port] in key "hosts":